Business travel is now returning and for many people, this will be the first time that they have had to journey abroad for work.

 The money could even be in your bank account by the time you get back to the office!

 Choose good quality luggage

 If you are likely to have to travel regularly then you need good quality luggage.

 For shorter trips then a carry on cabin bag will probably be fine but the important thing is to make sure you don’t go cheap.

 Better quality luggage will stand up to the rigours of baggage handlers and more importantly is more likely to protect your things.

 Use per diems where possible

-Many companies use a per diem system that gives business travellers a set amount of money to spend each day that they are away with no receipts and no tax charge.
+Many companies use a per diem system that gives business travelers a set amount of money to spend each day that they are away with no receipts and no tax charge.